GFionaIgnacio/Ignacio_Spotify/README.md

 plt.show()  # Show the graph
 ```
 <img width="572" alt="Screenshot 2024-11-03 at 5 47 44 PM" src="https://github.com/user-attachments/assets/3a2ca6e4-8433-454b-87cb-adf221245541">

+#### Patterns in Streams by Key and Mode:
+###### Tracks in the key of C# have the highest total streams for both Major and Minor modes.
+This suggests that either there are more tracks in C# or that tracks in this key are particularly appealing to listeners, resulting in higher streaming numbers.

 ``` python
 # Calculate total playlists and charts, using .loc[] to avoid SettingWithCopyWarning